-Nitrates Action Programme
+Nutrients Action Programme (NAP) 2019-2022

-Poultry litter storage and spreading
+Poultry litter and anaerobic digestate fibre storage

 Nitrates directive derogation

 Subject to individual farms meeting certain key measures, farmers may farm above the 170 kg Nitrogen/hectare/year limit to a limit of 250 kg Nitrogen/hectare/year for grazing livestock manure.
-The precise terms and conditions of the derogation are set out in the EC Decision 2015/346/EU.
-At least 80 percent or more of the agricultural area of a farmer’s holding must be grassland.
-Farmers cannot apply more than 250 kg Nitrogen/hectare per year from grazing livestock manure to land.
-This includes application by the animal itself.
+The precise terms and conditions of the derogation are set out in the EC Decision 2019/1325/EU.

-Manure from pigs and poultry is not eligible for the higher derogation limit and therefore must not exceed the 170 kg Nitrogen/hectare/year limit.
+Manure from pigs and poultry is not eligible for the higher derogation limit and therefore must not exceed the 170 kg Nitrogen/hectare/year limit.Other conditions apply.

 The Nitrates Directive Derogation Fertilisation plan must be kept on farm.
 It is not submitted to NIEA but must be prepared and made available for inspection by 1 March on farm each calendar year.